mbarbin/crs/doc/docs/reference/crs-actions-config/README.md

 $ crs tools config validate minimal-with-allowlist.json
 ```

-### Invalid Config Examples

-#### Warning: Use of wrapped enum

-Enum values used to be wrapped in the config format.
+**Warning: Use of wrapped enum** - Enum values used to be wrapped in the config format.
 This is still supported for compatibility but now this creates a warning:

 <!-- $MDX file=wrapped-enum.json -->
 ```json